orbt/ResourceMirror/README.md

 This library contains these main components:

 * `ResourceMirror`: Main handler for materializing resources given a path on a specified base URL.
-* `Resource`: Interface for accessing resources and maintaining metadata about resources in order for the mirror to use them.
-This interface has these variants:
+* `Resource`: Interface for accessing resources and maintaining metadata about resources for the mirror to use.
-  * `UrlResource`: Indicating a resource with a path relative to a base URL in a `ResourceMirror`.
+* `GenericResource`: Base resource type.
+A generic resource can resolve another relative path based on itself.
-  * `UnmaterializedResource`: Indicating a resource has a relative URL but has not been materialized.
+* `Materialized`: Interface for accessing resource content.
+A `MaterializedResource` can be constructed around a `Resource` once it has been materialized and is accessible.
 * `ResourceCollection`: A collection of resources.
 Some utilities can accept a collection of resources and produce a new collection with completely different resources (e.g. by aggregating them).
 * `ResourceEvent`: Event dispatched containing a resource collection.